urschrei/convertbng/README.md

     res_list_np = convert_bng(lons_np, lats_np)

 #Experimental Cython Module
 If you're comfortable with restricting yourself to `NumPy f64` arrays, you may use the Cython functions instead.
-These are identical to those listed below, and are selected by changing the import statement `from convertbng.util import` to **`from convertbng.cutil import`**.
+These are identical to those listed below, and are selected by changing the import statement
+`from convertbng.util import` to
+**`from convertbng.cutil import`**

 The conversion functions will accept most sequences which implement `__iter__`, as above (`list`, `tuple`, `float`, `array.array`, `numpy.ndarray`), but **will always return `NumPy f64 ndarray`**.
 In addition, you must ensure that your inputs are `float`, `f64`, or `d` in the case of `array.array`.

-This module is currently experimental, and should not be used in production unless you're comfortable verifying the results by comparing them to the existing functions.

 #Available Conversions (AKA I Want To…)
 - transform longitudes and latitudes to OSGB36 Eastings and Northings **very accurately**: